Sacrafex/The-Breath-of-Code/README.md

 The Breath of Code simulates a universe with many semi-aware entities.
 Each one follows its own logic, makes decisions, explores, and occasionally... questions things.

 You’re not there physically.
-You act through changes in the code, rules, terrain, and systems — sometimes noticed, sometimes not.
-Whether you intervene or remain silent, the world continues.
+You act through changes in the rules, terrain, and systems.
+Whether you intervene or remain silent, the world continues in this digital enviornment.

 Key mechanics: